dhansel/VDM1/README.md

 ### Updating the terminal firmware

-Once you have such a terminal, transforming it into a VDM-1 emulator is trivial:
+Once you have such a terminal, transforming it into a VDM-1 simulator is trivial:
 1. Download and extract the [Firmware Upgrage to V1.3](http://geoffg.net/Downloads/Terminal/Terminal_V1.3_UPGRADE.zip) from Geoff's website
 2. Follow the instructions in the Instructions.pdf file within that archive, **BUT** instead of using the Terminal_V1.3_UPGRADE.hex upgrade file, use the [VDM1-bootload.hex](/PIC32/firmware/VDM1-bootload.hex) file.
 Note that you can always revert the firmware to its original by following Geoff's instructions and uploading the Terminal_V1.3_UPGRADE.hex file.
 3. Connect either the VGA output or the Composite output of the terminal hardware to a corresponding monitor and supply power to the terminal.